nawed2611/nawed2611/README.md

 ### Hi there 👋, Nawed Ali
-I'm Nawed from New Delhi, India and I'm highly proficient in C/C++, Python, HTML & CSS Languages.
+I'm Nawed from New Delhi, India and I'm highly proficient in C/C++, JavaScript, Python, HTML & CSS Languages.
 I like to learn new languages and frameworks

-**Skills**: C/ C++/ Python/ HTML / CSS/ JS
+**Skills**: C/ C++ / Python / HTML / CSS/ JS

 - 😀 I’m currently working on Front-End Development skills
 - 📚 I’m currently learning Data Structures & Algorithms